| Resources for Tracing Pioneers

 Contents: Day to day events in Salt Lake City and the surrounding area that was settled by Mormon pioneers.
 Some national and international news was also printed, however it was often weeks or months after the events took place.
 The most interesting thing that is of interest to researchers looking for Mormon pioneers that it contained the following items

 I have learned that not all companies had a roster, so some may have came to Salt Lake City unaccounted for.
 The rosters sometimes just said something like "John Smith and family", so if you had a child in the family that was your ancestor you need to do additional research to see if he traveled with the family.

 The Journal History is the main source for rosters of pioneer companies, however you should know that many entries were just newspaper clippings of rosters that were printed in the Deseret News.
 To find an entry of a pioneer company roster in the Deseret News first look in Mormon Pioneer Companies Crossing the Plains and then look for it.
-All known printed rosters have been included in Mormon Pioneer Search.
+Most known printed rosters have been included in Mormon Pioneer Search.

 The table below only shows microfilm numbers up to 1870.
 See the Family History Catalog for film numbers beyond this time period.

 The Deseret News is available and searchable online.